Red alert: What is an emergency fund and do I need one?

 Do you need an emergency fund?
 When times are good, it’s tempting to put your money elsewhere: whether it’s spending on a night out, those new Bluetooth speakers, or even beefing up your long-term investments.

-The problem is that at some point, something is bound to come up that you didn’t plan for, say perhaps a global pandemic.
-You don’t plan for a layoff, or to earn less income due to COVID-19 business restrictions any more than you plan for your basement to flood, or for your car’s timing belt to blow.
+The problem is that at some point, something is bound to come up that you didn’t plan for.
+You don’t plan for a layoff or reduced income, for your basement to flood, or for your car’s timing belt to blow.
 And you certainly don’t plan to have these things happen all at once.
 But sometimes they do.